universal-packages/universal-documentation/docs/getting-started.md

 npm start
 ```

-You will be able to see some logs in the console and the app will be running, the console also will show some real time statistics about the app.
+You will be able to see some logs in the console, and the app will be running.
+The console will also show some real-time statistics about the app.

-Lest take a look at what we are running, check the example app file.
+Let's take a look at what we are running by checking the example app file.

 ```js:title=src/Example.app.js
 import { CoreApp } from "@universal-packages/core";